 HPC MPI Exercise 1: Homework Project

 The Circuit Satisfiability Problem for a given binary circuit is to find the set of inputs that cause that circuit to produce '1' as its output.
-For example, here is a 32-bit circuit diagram:
+For example, here is a diagram of a 32-bit circuit:

 a 32-bit circuit